AOSPA/manifest/readme.md

 ### Making additional changes ###

-If you are going to make more changes, you just have to repeat the steps (except for `repo start` which you should not repeat) while using `git commit --amend` instead of `git commit -a` so that you avoid having multiple commits for this single change.
+If you are going to make more changes, you just have to repeat the steps (except for `repo start` which you should not repeat) while using `git commit --amend` instead of `git commit -a -s` so that you avoid having multiple commits for this single change.
 Gerrit will then recognize these changes as a new patch set and figure out everything for you when you upload.